From the West Coast to the East – a ranked list of the best beaches in the U.S.

 20. Santa Monica Beach

-It’s hard to skip Santa Monica beach on a list with the best beaches in the U.S. Did you watch Baywatch as a kid?
+It’s hard to skip Santa Monica beach on a list of the best beaches in the U.S. Did you watch Baywatch as a kid?
 Well, this is where they filmed it.
 Santa Monica beach is over 3,5 miles long and, ladies pay attention, also home to the famous “Muscle Beach”.
+Actually, I’d recommend doing a full West Coast Road trip, as there is just so much more too see than just pretty beaches!

 [Bonus] Race Point Beach, Virginia